Walk to the sandy beach

 H. Thijs, August 2008

 We rented the Grande Prato last year with our two daughters at similar time, please remember us to the owner, whom we met whilst staying there.
-We prefer to rent the same again if it is free as it was ample for us, but will take the apartmernt Grande if necessary.
+We prefer to rent the same again if it is free as it was ample for us.

 C. Whaites, August 2006